 “Our goal is to have most beautiful page experience possible without affecting performance,” Mershon says.
 “Mosaic allows us to rapidly switch up what we’re doing.”

 If there’s one truth in the digital age, it’s that change is the only constant.
 Mershon notes that while the transition from print to digital platforms was substantial, that isn’t the end of the story.

 “Visual identities expand and change focus as our brands find their audiences across many platforms,” she says.
 “With Cosmopolitan, for example, the Snapchat identity is cute, fun and very animated, while Cosmopolitan on Instagram tends to be more fashionable, pretty, and minimal.”

 “It’s important to have a consistent visual brand across channels,” Mershon says, “but the key is to embrace both identities and present whatever side appeals to the audience on that particular channel.
 The breadth of choice we get with Mosaic helps us do that.”

 Type is essential to striking this balance, because it allows brands to change their voice without losing that essential visual connection.
 This means that even if the actual experience is substantially different from one channel to the other, the reader always knows it’s still Cosmopolitan talking.

 It’s important to have a consistent visual brand across channels.
 The breadth of choice we get with Mosaic helps us do that.

-Working with Monotype allows Mershon to focus delivering the best experience possible to their audiences.
+Working with Monotype allows Mershon to focus on delivering the best experience possible to HMDM's audiences.
 Rather than worry about what font can or can’t be used, her team can iterate, experiment, and optimize with the peace of mind of knowing the fonts will work, and work well.